10 Tactics Abusers Use to Isolate You

 10. Escalating Abuse as Punishment

-Long-Term Impacts of Abusive Isolation Tactics
+Long-Term Impacts of Isolation

-The scars of isolation can persist long after the abusive relationship ends.
-Many survivors find themselves grappling with a profound sense of loneliness and disconnection.
-As one survivor put it, "I withdrew from almost everyone who cared about me.
-I didn't want them to see what I was hiding."
+As one person said: “I withdrew from almost everyone who cared about me.
+I didn’t want them to see what I was hiding.”

 Featured Image: Isolation tactics are common in abusive relationships.
 Source: djoronimo / Adobe Stock